hashimkhan226/Udacity_DS_Project_1/README.md

 listings.csv - the data set of listings of AirBnB in Seattle in year 2016 along with various characteristics of the listing and associated host

-seattle_airbnb_analysis.ipynb - Jupyter notebook containing the Python 3 code for the analyis
+Udacity DS Project 1 - Write a Data Science Blog Post.ipynb - Jupyter notebook containing the Python 3 code for the analyis

 #Summary of the results